 Drowsy driving is a problem in Colorado.
 Car Crashes are the number one cause of work-related death in our beautiful Centennial State.
 The majority of work-related car crash drivers reported fatigue before the accident.
 Like drunk-driving, drowsy driving is preventable.
 The risk, danger, and often tragic results of drowsy driving are shocking.
 Drowsy driving is the dangerous combination of driving and sleepiness or fatigue.
 This usually happens when a driver has not slept enough, but it can also happen due to untreated sleep disorders, medications, drinking alcohol, or shift work.

 No one knows the exact moment when sleep comes over their body.
-Falling asleep at the wheel is clearly dangerous, but being sleepy affects your ability to drive safely even if you don’t fall asleep.
+Falling asleep at the wheel is clearly dangerous, but being sleepy affects your ability to drive safely even if you do not fall asleep.

 - Makes drivers less able to pay attention to the road.